thepirat000/Audit.NET/README.md

 If your data provider will support asynchronous operations, you must also implement the following methods:

-- `InsertEventAsync`: Asynchoronous implementation of the InsertEvent method.
+- `InsertEventAsync`: Asynchronous implementation of the InsertEvent method.
-- `ReplaceEventAsync`: Asynchoronous implementation of the ReplaceEvent method.
+- `ReplaceEventAsync`: Asynchronous implementation of the ReplaceEvent method.

 Also, if your data provider will support event retrieval, you should implement the methods:

 - `GetEvent`: Retrieves an event by id.
-- `GetEventAsync`: Asynchoronous implementation of the GetEvent method.
+- `GetEventAsync`: Asynchronous implementation of the GetEvent method.

 For example: